UM-Myeloma-Genomics/GCP_MM/guide/README.md

 <table><tr>
 <td>
   <p align="left" style="padding: 5px">
-    <em style="color: blue">This example is a newly diagnosed multiple myeloma, <65 years old, ISS1, hyperdiploid, with del13q and t(11;14)(CCND1;IGH) without any high-risk features <br> The probability to be alive an in remission are higher than the previous case and within the 4th quartile of our distribution of risk, reflecting a favorable outcome. </em>
     <img src="./figs/ex2_1.png" width="550" height="300" title="Multistate low risk">
-    <em style="color: blue">Looking at the treatment variance results, IRMMa predicts that this patient might benefit from consolidation strategies, in particular with HDM-ASCT.</em>
     <img src="./figs/ex2_2.png" width="550" height="200" title="Treatment-adjusted low risk">
   </p>
 </td>